Joshua-S-C/gpr200-fa2023-joshua-sinclair-chong/README.md

 2 : Fun with Fragment Shaders Submission (or the one without struct member functions)

-3: Textures & Blending Submission
+3: Textures & Blending Submission :D